Cape Breton Fall Colours All Inclusive

 Day 1, Oct.
 12 or 19, 2018

-We’ll start with an early breakfast at the restaurant on site and then with our packed lunches we’ll be off to a sunrise photography session followed by a tour of Western Cape Breton Island along the Cabot Trial north to the appropriately named, Pleasant Bay and then onto Cape North and beyond, time permitting.
+We’ll start with an early breakfast at the restaurant on site and then with our packed lunches we’ll be off to a sunrise photography session followed by a tour of Western Cape Breton Island along the Cabot Trail north to the appropriately named, Pleasant Bay and then onto Cape North and beyond, time permitting.
 We’ll be photographing some of the best scenery Atlantic Canada has to offer along the way.
 We’ll be stopping at classic landscape locations photographing from vantage points on the tops of mountains and in valleys along rivers under the forest canopy, some of these locations are only known the locals from there, like me.
 I honestly know this area like the back of my hand.

 Tonight we’ll shoot sunset again close to Cheticamp then head back for dinner before a landscape photography presentation and a photo critique of what you’ve photographed so far this weekend.
 I’ll finish off with a presentation of my photography workflow in the computer and a brief presentation of HDR photography highlighting how to shoot a sequence of photographs for an HDR editing.
 I’ll demonstrate my workflow as I edit.